How to untangle headphone wires – 10 easy ways

 This is the oldest and most straightforward way to untangle your wires.
 Just run your fingers along the wire, separating them as you go.
 This method will work best if the tangles are small.

-Get a cable yoyo
+Get a cable Yoyo

 This solution is one of the easiest ways to keep your wires untangled.
-A cable yoyo is a small device that you can wrap your headphones around when you’re not using them.
+A cable yoyo is a small device you can wrap your headphones around when you’re not using them.
 This simple device will keep them from getting tangled up in each other.

 You can find cable yoyos online or at most electronics stores.
 They usually cost around $15-$20.